paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 **(b) Assignment of officers to designated positions** The Secretary may assign officers to positions designated under subsection (a).

-**(c) Director of NOAA Corps and Office of Marine and Aviation Operations** The President shall designate one position as responsible for oversight of the vessel and aircraft fleets and for the administration of the commissioned officer corps.
-The President shall fill that position by appointing, by and with the advice and consent of the Senate, an officer on the lineal list serving in or above the grade of rear admiral (lower half).
+**(c) Director of NOAA Commissioned Officer Corps and Assistant Administrator for Marine and Aviation Operations** The President shall designate one position as responsible for oversight of the vessel and aircraft fleets and for the administration of the commissioned officer corps.
+The President shall fill that position by appointing, by and with the advice and consent of the Senate, an officer on the lineal list who has served, on the date of such appointment, in the grade of captain or above for not less than one year.
 For the specific purpose of administering the commissioned officer corps, that position shall carry the title of Director of the National Oceanic and Atmospheric Administration Commissioned Officer Corps.
-For the specific purpose of administering the vessel and aircraft fleets, that position shall carry the title of Director of the Office of Marine and Aviation Operations.
+For the specific purpose of administering the vessel and aircraft fleets, that position shall carry the title of Assistant Administrator of the National Oceanic and Atmospheric Administration for Marine and Aviation Operations.

 **(d) Grade**